alphagov/government-service-design-manual/service-manual/making-software/development-environment.md

 ### Provisioning API

 The provisioning of virtual machines, storage, load balancing etc to be available via an application programming interface (API).
 Any API should have a suitable authentication mechanism in place, and should be accessible to development team members via the internet (optionally through a virtual private network (VPN)).

+### Run own operating system

+The flexibility to run whatever operating system is deemed suitable for the project, rather than just a limited subset of those supported by a vendor.

 ### Create virtual machine templates